christianprescott/assembly/README.md

 name as defined by `o [object name]` in the OBJ definition to reference geometry.
 The object must have the following attributes.

+#### `components: Object`

+Components are repositioned by the user to complete the assembly.

+The keys of the `components` object are the names referenced by `links`.
+The values of the `components` object must be objects with the following attributes.

-#### `fixtures: String[]`
+##### `meshes: String[]`

-Names of objects to be added to the scene as Fixtures.
-Will maintain their position in the scene and relative to other fixtures.
-Can not be repositioned.
+Names of geometry objects that will be rendered in the scene to represent this component.
+Unless also included in `bodies`, these objects will have no effect on collisions between components and fixtures.

+##### `bodies: String[]`

-Remaining objects will be added to the scene as Components.
+Names of geometry objects that will be added to the physics world as rigid bodies.
+These objects are not rendered.

+Rigid body shapes are determined from bounding box of each named geometry.

+#### `fixtures: Object`

+Fixtures are static.
+They can be linked to components but cannot be repositioned.

+The `fixtures` object must take the same shape as `components`.

 #### `links: String[][]`

 Define placement of component relative to fixture or other component.
-Each link must be an array of two object names to link.
+Each link must be an array of two object names defined by the keys of `components` or `fixtures`.